AppDaemon APIs

 >>> runtime = datetime.time(0, 0, 0) >>> self.run_hourly(self.run_hourly_c, runtime)

-Runs the callback at the same time every minute.
+Run the callback at the same time every minute.

 - Parameters:

-callback – Function to be invoked every minute.
-It must conform to the standard Scheduler Callback format documented here.
+callback – Function that will be called every hour starting at the specified time.
+It must conform to the standard scheduler callback format documented here.

 - Returns: